We use cookies to improve your experience.

 How Alcohol Affects You

-This reference table shows ranges of BAC and typical effects on your body and behaviour — from mild alertness changes to significant impairment at higher levels.
+A reference table matching BAC ranges to their typical effects on your body and behaviour — from subtle changes in judgement and reaction time to serious impairment at higher levels.

 Legal limit reached in / Sober in / Peak BAC

-• Legal limit reached in: the time until your BAC likely falls below the legal driving limit.
+• Legal limit reached in: the time until your BAC likely falls below the 0.05 % limit (or 0.00 % for L and P platers).

-• Peak BAC: the highest BAC value recorded in the session.
+• Peak BAC: the highest BAC value reached during the session.

 Data used for calculations